fdefreitas/angular-styleguide/README.md

 - Component classes (or functions) should be named `yp<ComponentName>Component` and inyected into angular as `yp<ComponentName>` with no `Component` suffix., avoid using `Cmp` or other abbreviations for the naming.
-The `yp` prefix helps identify our own filters from third parties'.
+The `yp` prefix helps identify our own components from third parties'.

 ```js
 // avoid